rust-lang/book/second-edition/nostarch/chapter15.md

 that point to it.
 A node shouldn’t be cleaned up unless it doesn’t have any edges pointing to it.

-To enable multiple ownership, Rust has a type called `Rc<T>`.
-Its name is an abbreviation for *reference counting*, which keeps track of the number of references to a value to know whether or not a value is still in use.
+To enable multiple ownership, Rust has a type called `Rc<T>`, which is an abbreviation for *reference counting*.
+The `Rc<T>` type keeps track of the number of references to a value which determines whether or not a value is still in use.
 If there are zero references to a value, the value can be cleaned up without any references becoming invalid.

 Imagine `Rc<T>` as a TV in a family room.
 When one person enters to watch TV, they turn it on.
 Others can come into the room and watch the TV.
 When the last